verbb/formie/docs/developers/field.md

 --- | ---
 `defaultOption` | The selected option for the preset default value chosen.
 `defaultValue` | Entering a default value will place the value in the field when it loads.
 This will be dependant on the value chosen for the `defaultOption`.
-`queryParameter` | If `query` string is selected for the `defaultOption`, this will contain the query string parameter to look up.
+`queryParameter` | If `query string` is selected for the `defaultOption`, this will contain the query string parameter to look up.
+`cookieName` | If `cookie` is selected for the `defaultOption`, this will contain the cookie name to look up.

 ### Html